-Visiting: This employee class applies to an appointment extended to a person having appropriate professional qualifications, but who is not expected to be available for more than a limited period of time, or to a position at the University, which is not expected to be available for more than a limited period of time.
-An employee may not be appointed in this class for more than three years, except in special circumstances as determined by the University.
-The appointment is not tenure earning, but time in visiting status may count toward tenure once regular status is obtained for applicable job codes.
+Visiting: This employee class applies to an appointment extended to a person having appropriate professional qualifications, but who is not expected to be available for more than a limited period of time, or to a position at the University which is not expected to be available for more than a limited period of time.
+An employee may be offered a visiting appointment in single-year contracts but may not be appointed in this class for more than three years, except in special circumstances as determined by the University.
+No faculty member with a visiting appointment shall be given a regular appointment without having been selected for the position in accordance with Article 8.2 (a) of the FSU-BOT/UFF CBA.
+The appointment is not tenure earning, but time in visiting status may count toward tenure if hired into regular status, within applicable job codes.
 The University shall notify the appointee in writing of the tenure-earning status of the position at the time of appointment.

 Employment of Relatives

 Under the University’s Employment of Relatives (Nepotism) Policy (FSU Policy 4-OP-C-7-L), relatives (defined as spouses, parents, grandparents, children, grand-children, siblings, aunts/uncles, or nieces/nephews—whether related by blood, adoption, marriage (“in-laws” or “step”), or other legal action) may not be employed in positions which will result in the existence of a subordinate-supervisor relationship between the individual and any relative through any direct or indirect line of authority.
 “Line of authority” is defined as authority extending vertically through one or more organizational levels of supervision or management.